 Born to a wealthy family, Nicholas was orphaned at a young age.
 Rather than spending his inheritance on a life of luxury, Nicholas sold his possessions and used his inheritance to help the poor and the sick.

 As a bishop, Nicholas developed a reputation for ministering to the needy, to children and to people on the margins of society.
 Following his death in 343 AD, Nicholas was made a saint.

 Today, St. Nicholas is revered as the patron saint of children, sailors, merchants, archers, repentant thieves, brewers, pawnbrokers and students.

 Over the years, St. Nicholas evolved into the character we know as Santa Claus thanks to stories describing his work as a defender and advocate for those in need.
-One of the most representative of these tales is the story of the three daughters.
+One of these tales is the story of the three daughters.